Chapter 14 : Flirting by the Lake

 “So what do you want?” she repeated.

 He smiled.
 “I’ve decided to call off our truce.
 I’m going to turn your hair green.”
-Her hand flew up to her throat, and she realised that she’d forgotten to put the necklace on that morning.
-She was going for her wand when he started laughing, and she noticed his wand sticking out of his bag, which he’d dropped only barely within reach.
+Her hand flew up to her throat, and she realized that she’d forgotten to put the necklace on that morning.
+She was about to go for her wand when he started laughing, and she realized that his was still sticking out of his bag, which he’d dropped only barely within reach.
 “Calm down - I’m joking.
-Calm down.
-I don’t have a death wish.”
+I meant what I said about wanting a truce.”

 “Not unless you irritate me,” she told him.
-They sat in silence for a few minutes.
-“Can I ask you a question?”
+“Um - can I ask you a question?”
 He shrugged, which she took as a yes.
 “I thought you hated me.”

 Scorpius tore his attention away from the lake’s surface to look at her.
 “That isn’t a question.”
 She rolled her eyes, and he seemed to take the hint.
 “How do you know I don’t?”

-“It’s easier to avoid them.
-They’re not in my year.”
-Rose gave a disgusted snort, and he sighed.
+He made a face.
 “Have it your way, then.
 No, I don’t hate you.
 Not really.”
-He paused.
-“Not exactly.”
 She gave him a moment to mull it over.
-“You made a terrible
+“It’s just - you made a terrible first impression, you know.”

 She didn’t know.
 “What do you mean?”

 He stared at her.
 “On the train.
 First year.”
 She was still drawing a blank.
 It must have showed on her face, because he laughed.
 “I really have been giving you way too much credit.”

 Rose felt her cheeks begin to burn.
 “What’s that supposed to mean?”

 Scorpius smiled at her, and she felt her stomach turn over.
 She was definitely in trouble - a Slytherin who was still sporting the after effects of a jinx cast by her cousin should not be inciting this much of a reaction from her just by smiling.
 “Well, I’ve been figuring you for being intentionally nasty, but at this point, I’m not convinced that you have the self-awareness and self-control for that.”